ansys/scade-apitools/doc/source/user_guide/create.rst

 Debugging of a creation script
 ------------------------------

-To ease debugging, you should embed the script in an environment that first makes a copy of the original model.
+To ease debugging of a creation script, you should embed the script in an environment that first makes a copy of the original model.

 The following script, compatible with any Python IDE, makes a copy of the original model, declares the result project, and calls the original script's ``main`` function: